Tagging

 Once processing is complete, all of the request's tags are included in the traffic analytics and logs.

-Admin-defined tags
+System tags

 One of the earliest stages of the traffic filtering process is the Initialization stage.
 Here, Reblaze attaches a variety of tags to the request, based on its characteristics.